ray-project/ray/doc/source/train/user-guides/results.rst

 Storage location
 ----------------
-If you need to retrieve the results later, you can inspect where they are stored with :meth:`Result.path <ray.air.result.Result.path>`.
+If you need to retrieve the results later, you can get the storage location with :meth:`Result.path <ray.air.result.Result.path>`.

 This path will correspond to the :ref:`storage_path <train-log-dir>` you configured